pg07codes/livink/readme.md

 // or use with statusClass

 l("https://any-valid-url-here.com",{
-	{statusClass:['clientErr','nonStandard']}  // only single string can also be used }).then(res=>{ console.log(res);
+	statusClass:['clientErr','nonStandard']  // only single string can also be used }).then(res=>{ console.log(res);
 })